A strike that's changed the game? Exploring the future of feminist politics

 ‘Imbroglio’ of Ecocide: A Political Economic Analysis'

-the Abolition Feminism for Ending Sexual Violence Collective is hosting an online seminar by Eliana Cusato and Emily Jones on The ‘Imbroglio’ of Ecocide: A Political Economic Analysis', at 1-2pm, 11th December 2023, chaired by Christine Schwöbel-Patel.
+The Abolition Feminism for Ending Sexual Violence Collective is hosting an online seminar by Eliana Cusato and Emily Jones on The ‘Imbroglio’ of Ecocide: A Political Economic Analysis', at 1-2pm, 11th December 2023, chaired by Christine Schwöbel-Patel.
 After the presentation there will be time for Q&As and a general discussion of abolition feminism and ecocide.

 View Event →